 - Chekhov's Gunman: His name is written on Oliver's List from the start (his name can be seen briefly in the episode "Legacies".)
 His murder at the hands of Oliver is integral to Arrow Season Five.

 - Corrupt Corporate Executive: He's Only in It for the Money, everyone else be damned.

-- Expy: Head of a Pharmaceutical who raised prices of medicine by an ridiculous amount: Martin Shkreli anyone.
+- Expy: Head of a pharmaceutical company who raised prices of medicine by a ridiculous amount: Martin Shkreli, anyone?